surifirstpin/Acubi_documentation/Version.5/Dashboard.md

  - Left side of the dashboard displays global filters applied.

 -  You can alter the existing filter applied or add any new filter to the existing ones.
-On applying any new Select <b>Apply</b> button to re-apply any newly added filters to the dashboard report.
+On applying any new filters click <b>Apply</b> button to update the dashboard with new filter options.

  -  Click <b>Save,</b> to save the filters applied.

-- To revert back to previously applied filter, click on <b>Default</b> Button.
+- To go back to previously applied filter, click on <b>Default</b> Button.

 - Right side of the Dashboard displays different dashboard reports layout.